 - When two resistors are connected in series, through Kirchhoff’s Second Law, the potential difference across the power source is divided between them

-- Potential dividers are circuits which produce an output voltage as a fraction of its input voltage
+- Potential dividers are circuits that produce an output voltage as a fraction of its input voltage

 - Potential dividers have two main purposes: